Phylum: Cnidaria

 - Oldest clade of animals with ‘true tissue’

-- Includes corals, hydras, jellyfish, Portuguese men-of-war, sea anemones, sea pens, sea ships and sea fans
+- Includes corals, hydras, jellyfish, Portuguese men-of-war, sea anemones, sea pens, sea whips and sea fans

 Distribution

-- Freshwater and Marine Waters, mostly marine, approximately 20 freshwater species (Hydra)
+- All Aquatic, mostly marine approximately 20 freshwater species (Hydra) (MESC 2021)

 Habitat

-- Some are Solitary (Sea Anemone), some conical (Corals)
+- Some are solitary (sea anemones), some conical (corals)

-- Sessile (fixed to a substance) or free-swimming
+- Some are sessile (fixed to a substance) or free-swimming

 Defining Characteristics